dzucconi/russkiy/README.md

 # the-english

 There are 274937 words.
-Running at 38.18569444444445 words per second, it will complete in 2 hours.
+Running at 38.18569444444445 words per second, the work will repeat every 2 hours.
 Everything has a schedule, if you can find out what it is.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/2a8f7c91-062b-4f6b-9cfd-34d790af10af/deploy-status)](https://app.netlify.com/sites/damonzucconi-the-english/deploys)